Repair of an Ascending Aortic Aneurysm

 with your healthcare provider about any concerns you have before this surgery.

-How do I prepare for surgical repair of ascending aortic aneurysm?
+How do I get ready for surgical repair of ascending aortic aneurysm?

-latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+latex, iodine, tape, contrast dyes, and anesthetic medicines (local or general).

 Ask your healthcare provider to tell you what you should do before your procedure.

 Below is a list of common steps that you may be asked to do.

 Tell your healthcare provider about any medicines you are taking, including any blood

 thinners, herbal medicines and over-the-counter medicines.
 You may be told to stop